matthew-brett/pydagogue/curious_git.rst

 ========================================

 It is very often useful to see a summarized version of the log.
-Here is a useful version of the git log command:
+Here is a useful set of command flags for git log:

 .. prizerun::